razorpay/blade/.changeset/honest-glasses-sin.md

 >
 > `theme.colors.overlay.background` is moved to `theme.colors.surface.overlay.background[800]`.
 >
-> Considering its a rarely used token its a non-breaking change for most consumers.
+> Based on our analytics data, its a rarely used token hence, its a non-breaking change for most consumers (1 instance in razorpay/x repo).
 > Although it is recommended to search for `colors.overlay.background` in your repo and confirm once if its not being used.
 If it is used you can follow migration step below.

 ```diff